 Get Your Own College Student Credit Card

 If you do have income, you may want to get your own credit card.
 Remember, not all cards are the same.
-Look for college student credit cards that have lower interest rates, little or little annual fees, and rewards.
+Look for college student credit cards that have lower interest rates, no annual fees, and rewards.
 The Journey® Student Credit Card from Capital One® is an example of a student rewards card with no annual fee.
 If you are an international student the Deserve® Edu Mastercard is a good option.
 Store credit cards are often easier to obtain than a major credit card.
 One easy method for applying for store credit cards is through the shopping cart trick method.
 Get approved for store-branded credit cards without having established credit.

 Pay Your Credit Card Bill Off and On-Time Each Month